code-for-chapel-hill/NC-COVID-Support/docs/contributing.md

     / components -- ( This is where we put VueJS Single File Components ) / locales -- The i18n Translation files
 ```

+## Other ways to contribute

+We welcome all kinds of contributions to our repository.
+If you don't feel you'd like to make code changes you can use your experience to improving this documentation, or you can join our [content editing team](content-editors.md) to help add more content to the [NC COVID Support](https://nccovidsupport.org) site.

+We also encourage you to feel free to comment on others' pull requests and issues.
+If you see something on our [issue tracker](https://github.com/code-for-chapel-hill/NC-COVID-Support/issues) or [pull requests](https://github.com/code-for-chapel-hill/NC-COVID-Support/pulls) you feel you can add to, please don't be shy.